MostAwesomeDude/construct/docs/transition.rst

 Filter added

-LengthValueAdapter was replaced by Prefixed
+LengthValueAdapter was replaced by Prefixed, and gained `includelength` option

 Hex added